YusukeWakayamaUTokyo/ECPeffect/README.md

 You can use them if you want.

 ### modules (python) needed in ECP_almost_pristine.py
-- openpyxl (for save the results) #not default module
+- openpyxl (for saving the results) #not default module
 - request (for notification via Slack (the function for this is disabled as the default)) #possibly not default module